cpacker/MemGPT/PRIVACY.md

 This Privacy Policy applies to information that we collect about you when you use:

--   Our websites (including memgpt.ai, the MemGPT Discord server, and the repository github.com/cpacker/MemGPT);
+-   Our websites (including letta.ai, the Letta Discord server, and the repository github.com/cpacker/Letta);
 -   Our applications (including the Python package, Discord Bot, and any other hosted services);
--   Our other MemGPT products, services, and features that are available on or through our websites;
+-   Our other Letta products, services, and features that are available on or through our websites;

 Throughout this Privacy Policy we'll refer to our websites, mobile applications, and other products and services collectively as "Services."